nasa-gibs/worldview/doc/data_download.md

 * `field`: The field value to check against
 * `value`: Field value must equal this exactly.
 * `regex`: Field value must match this regular expression.
-* `handler`: If the handler for this product is `MODISMix`, the handler that should be used for the NRT query, for example, `TerraSwathMultiDay`.
+* `handler`: If the handler for this product is `MODISMix` or `CollectionMix`, the handler that should be used for the NRT query, for example, `TerraSwathMultiDay`.

 Example: